 Concentration risk is a measure of the Bank's exposure to an individual counterparty, group of connected counterparties, industry sector or country.
-The Bank has significant concentrations of exposure to counterparties in the banking, commercial sector and to Iran as a country.
+The Bank has significant concentrations of exposure to counterparties in the banking and commercial sectors in Iran.
 As a measure of prudence, additional capital of 6.82% of RWA has been allocated to compensate for the high concentration of assets in Iran under Pillar 2A.
-At 31st December 2021, this capital amounts to €15,718k.
+At 31st December 2022, this capital amounts to €14,590k.
 There is significant overlap between Iranian exposures and banking sector exposures.
-Pillar 2A includes an add-on for the banking sector, so no capital is allocated beyond these amounts.
+Pillar 2A includes an addon for the banking sector, so no capital is allocated beyond these amounts.